rOpenGov/rwfs/README.md

 ### Overview

 This R package provides a client to access a [Web Feature Service](http://www.opengeospatial.org/standards/wfs) (WFS).
-Please read the package documentation for usage instructions.
+Please read the package documentation for instructions.

 ### Contact